 What additional cleaning measures are in place?

-Our staff will be regularly cleaning the children’s toilets throughout the day, and bins will be emptied twice a day: once in the middle of the day and once again at the end of the day.
+Our staff will be regularly cleaning the children’s toilets throughout the day, and bins are emptied if necessary throughout the day.

 What are the rules on clothing?

-Children must come into pre-school wearing clean clothes each day, this is to minimise the risk of cross-contamination between home and school.
-To make this easier for families to manage, there will be no preschool uniform until further notice.Staff members will also be wearing clean uniform each time they come into the setting.
+We would recommend that children come into pre-school wearing clean clothes each day, this is to minimise the risk of cross-contamination between home and school.

 What if my child is exhibiting symptoms?

 If your child is showing any symptoms below we would ask that you order a PCR test and self-isolate until the results are back.

 - A loss or change to sense of smell or taste

 Before your child is allowed back into pre-school you will need to show us the results of their PCR test, and not have a high temperature in the 48 hours prior to returning.